-Finally, we seek to enter new vertical markets through platform acquisitions and, in some cases, new organic initiatives that allow us to repeat the process above so as to further accelerate our growth, and maximize our ROIC.
-Given our extensive acquisition experience and successful track record, we believe that we are well positioned to acquire, manage and build attractive VMS businesses in new markets.
+Finally, we seek to enter new vertical markets through acquisitions and, in some cases, new organic initiatives that allow us to repeat the process above so as to further accelerate our growth, and generate attractive returns on capital.
+Given our extensive acquisition experience and successful track record, we believe that we are well positioned to acquire, manage and build VMS businesses in new markets.